arey/hibernate-hydrate/readme.md

 ## Contributing to Hibernate Hydrate ##

 * Github is for social coding platform: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
 If you want to contribute code this way, please reference a GitHub ticket as well covering the specific issue you are addressing.
+* Each major version of Hibernate owns a hit branch: Hibernate 5 on the master, Hibernate 4 on the hibernate4 branch and Hibernate 3 on the hibernate3 branch

 ### Development environment installation ###